jnherron/WhatsCooking/README.md

 CookingAnalysis.R
 - Loads in Data
 - Creates a tidymodels recipe using TFIDF
-- Performs the following models:
+- Performs the following models and formats their predictions for Kaggle submission:
     - Random Forest
     - SVN (Polynomial and Linear)
     - Naive Bayes Classification